ChenYangyao/hipp/docs/index.rst

 .. |badge3| image:: https://img.shields.io/github/last-commit/ChenYangyao/hipp
 .. |badge4| image:: https://img.shields.io/github/last-commit/ChenYangyao/hipp/dev

 **HIPP** is still under active development.
-If you live C++ programming and scientific computation, you are welcome to join us.
-Also, we are happy to receive any comment or suggestion from you.
+If you love C++ programming and scientific computation, you are welcome to join us.
+We are happy to receive any comment or suggestion from you.

 About HIPP
 -----------------------